random689/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 2a.
-The tag values provided are invalid (ie. contain alphanumeric characters).
+The tag values provided are invalid (ie. contain special characters).

     * 2a1.
 NewAddressBook tells the user that the input is invalid.

       Use case resumes at step 2.

 * 3a.
-No students/teachers match the name specified by the user.
+No students/teachers match the keywords specified by the user.

     * 3a1.
 NewAddressBook displays an empty list to the user.